emuhsina/Clothing_reviews/README.md

 * **Division Name**: Categorical name of the product high level division.
 * **Department Name**: Categorical name of the product department name.
 * **Class Name**: Categorical name of the product class name.

+These dataset does not include labels showing the sentiments of the reviews.
+I have created a new feature **sentiment** analysing the given data based on a certain condition, and used the same as the target variable.

+**Data Source and description: [Kaggle](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews)**